ainaherimam/mcts-fanorona/README.md

 ## 🛠️ To do
 -  simulate AI vs. AI matches
--  Optimize the code for more simulation
+-  Optimize the code for more simulations
 ---

 ## 📂 Repository Structure